 - after touching a person’s surroundings and belongings

-In addition to this, our residents are being encouraged not to touch their faces and to wash their hands regularly.
+In addition to this, our residents are being encouraged not to touch their faces, to wash their hands regularly and use hand sanitiser.

 Our policies and procedures for the admission of new residents have been endorsed by Public Health England and we have made the decision to allow new residents to move into our homes in consultation with all the health authorities who advise us.
 New residents moving into our homes will only happen when we are certain we can assure the safety of all of our existing residents.

 By caring for new residents, we are making our contribution to the whole health system which needs to ensure available capacity in hospitals and within the community.
 We are confident, as are Public Health England who have conducted a thorough risk assessment for us that we have the right measures in place for new admissions to be safe.

 Strict infection control conditions apply to our new residents and this includes ensuring that if they are coming from another healthcare setting that they have a test for coronavirus.
 Whether this test is positive or negative, they are only allowed in their room for 14 days during which time they will be cared for by our team in full PPE, following strict infection control procedures to avoid any risk of transmitting infection within our homes.
 Individual risk assessments are carried out by our home management team for all new potential residents to ensure that all risks are minimised.